 The Big “C” can play great games with the mind.
+It makes you constantly worry about cancer mortality.
 In my case, it isn’t the first time.
 I’ve been plagued with one or more types of cancer and luckily avoided many others in my 83 years.

 But, regardless of what I am facing, there are days it just runs amuck in my brain.